Welcome to today's edition of the Rush 24-7 podcast.

 So here's a guy who wants us to hell with you, Europe.

-And because we haven't talked to Iran, the mullahs are mad, Ahmadinejad's mad, and they're going to show us.
+And because we haven't talked to Iran, the Mullahs are mad.

-That is so naive as to blame the United States for the Iranians'nuclear quest.
+That is so naive as to blame the United States for the Iranians' nuclear quest.

-He said the mullahs have to be laughing about this.
+He said, the mullahs have to be laughing about this.

-Whether we've treated them nicely, whether we've sat down and talked to them or not.
+They have been pursuing this on their own, regardless, whether we've treated them nicely, whether we've sat down and talked to them or not.

 He said, besides that, we've got two of the most inadequate candidates running for president in a long time.

-And that's that's why there are no answers.
+And that's why there are no answers.

 When you call and ask, what should we do?